FYTA: Academic presentations

 They have given academic presentations at the London College of Communication, Royal Holloway University, Athens School of Fine Arts, Buckinghamshire New University, and the Athens Museum of Queer Arts.

 In 2020, they co-curated the conference "Psychoanalysis and Post-Truth" at the Freud Museum in London, in partnership with Waiting Times - a multi-stranded research project on the temporalities of healthcare funded by The Wellcome Trust.
 The conference presented the work of contemporary thinkers including Yannis Stavrakakis, Renata Salecl, Richard Seymour, Disnovation and ContraPoints.

 Opera

 In 2020, they were commissioned by the Greek National Opera to direct a version of Monteverdi's L'Orfeo, but the premiere did not happen because of lockdown measures for the COVID-19 epidemic.

-In 2021, the opera was shot as a film titled ORFEAS2021 and will be premiered at the 62nd Thessaloniki Festival.
+In 2021, the opera was shot as a film titled ORFEAS2021 and was premiered at the 62nd Thessaloniki Festival.
 The opera is about the struggles of Orfeas, the first gay prime minister of Greece, against a history of oppression in the “land of heroes.”
 It is dedicated to the memory of activist Zackie Oh!

 Vice said of it "the first queer opera in Greece speaks about the dark side of our society" and Anouchka Grose said it is "both an emotional slap and a powerful piece of political polemic".

+Film

+In January 2024 they released Avant-Drag! which premiered at several prestigious international film festivals, including the International Film Festival Rotterdam, Thessaloniki International Documentary Festival, the Sarajevo Film Festival, and the Raindance Film Festival, where it was nominated for Best Documentary Feature.
+The documentary explores the underground drag scene in Athens, Greece, focusing on ten drag performers who challenge societal norms by deconstructing gender, nationalism, and identity, all while facing issues such as police brutality, transphobia, and racism.

+The film has received widespread critical acclaim being described as "powerful" by Dana Barbuto in the Boston Movie News, as "unmissable" by Marcel Schlutt in Kaltblut, and described as "profound and moving" by Charlie Kaufman.